ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Aid at College of the Atlantic

-The majority of College of the Atlantic undergrads use financial aid to finance their education.
-In 2022, 290 of the 374 undergrads enrolled received financial aid.
-College of the Atlantic meets 98% of the demonstrated financial need for undergraduates.
+The majority of College of the Atlantic undergrads use financial aid to help pay for school.
+In 2023, 287 of the 377 undergrads enrolled received financial aid.
+College of the Atlantic meets 96% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.